phpmyadmin/phpmyadmin/doc/setup.rst

 Installing using Docker
 +++++++++++++++++++++++

-phpMyAdmin comes with a `Docker image`_, which you can easily deploy.
+phpMyAdmin comes with a `Docker official image`_, which you can easily deploy.
 You can download it using:

 .. code-block:: sh

-    docker pull phpmyadmin/phpmyadmin
+    docker pull phpmyadmin

 The phpMyAdmin server will listen on port 80.
 It supports several ways of configuring the link to the database server, either by Docker's link feature